pluralsight/guides-cms/docs/faq.rst

 7. Edit the URL for your guide in the
    :ref:`guide listing file <guide_listing_files>` your guide belongs to
 8. Commit these changes to your CMS content repository and push to github.com.
+9. You can manually flush your redis cache or wait a few minutes for things to automatically refresh.

 How do I change the stack for an existing guide?
 ------------------------------------------------